microsoft/ignite-learning-paths-training-aiml/aiml40/README.md

 az ml workspace create -w absa_space -g absa
 ```

-> 💡 *IMPORTANT NOTE: We are using `absa` as a workspace name, and *West US 2* as the datacenter.
+> 💡 *IMPORTANT NOTE: We are using `absa_space` as a workspace name, and `absa` as the Azure Resource Group name.
 We will refer to those names several times during the preparation and demo, so it would be best not to change them.
-If you change them, however, you will need to pay attention and adjust some of the commands accordingly.*
+If you change them, however, you will need to pay attention and adjust some of the commands accordingly.
+Also, we use *West US 2* as the datacenter location -- feel free to adjust it according to region where the demo will take place.*

 You would also need to know your subscription id, which can be obtained by running `az account list`.